cdngouma/traffic_accidents_analysis/README.md

 As we want to predict accident severity, some columns may be redundant or not useful for our predictive modeling.
 These would be `ID`, `Description`, `Source`, `End_Lat/End_Lng`, `Country`, and `Airport_Code`.

 ### 2.2.
 Preprocessing Steps
-1. Drop redundants or irrelevant columns
+1. Drop duplicates and redundants or irrelevant columns
-2. Handle missing values (i) by removing rows when the percentage of missing values is very small (<2%) or (ii) filling missing values by imputation.
+2. Handle missing values by (i) removing rows when the percentage of missing values is very small (<2%) or (ii) filling missing values by imputation.
 3. Fixing inconsistencies with numerical variables by removing outliers and impossible values.
 For instance, temperatures of 203F are quite unrealistic.
 4. Feature extraction: extracted more data from existing columns.
 For instance, we can extract `Road_Type` from the street name.